-Offered to English Language Learners based on their English Language proficiency level
+Offered to Multilingual Learners based on their English Language proficiency level

-This course is offered to beginner English Language Learners in their second year.
+This course is offered to English Proficiency level 1 and 2 Multilingual Learners in their first or second year as needed to meet the graduation requirement.
 This course is taught by a science teacher using Sheltered Instruction Observation Protocols (SIOP) methodology and techniques to facilitate the acquisition of the course proficiencies.
 For a more detailed description, refer to the course description in the science section.
 This course is credited toward the Science requirement for graduation.